Conformal blocks, parahoric torsors and Borel-Weil-Bott: Conformal blocks in parahoric set-up

-All in all, we have all the ingredients to appeal to the arguments of Laszlo and Sorger in the proof in \cite[Prop 5.1]{ls} with the only difference that instead of choosing a point $p$ we work with the subset $\cS \subset X$.
-By \cite[Lem 7.2]{bl} then \cite[Prop 7.4]{bl}, we have the canonical isomorphisms of sections
+We have all the ingredients to appeal to the arguments of Laszlo and Sorger in the proof in \cite[Proposition 5.1]{ls}.
+The only difference is that they choose a point $p \in X -\cR$ while we work with the subset $\cS$ containing $\cR$.
+Since we have checked that $\cG(X - \cS)$ is integral, applying \cite[Lemma 7.2]{bl} and then \cite[Proposition 7.4]{bl}, we have the canonical isomorphisms of sections